 What’s your favorite thing to do on Christmas Day?

 Imagine you are a snowflake ❄️ falling gently from the sky.
 Write a poem about this.

 Do you think it's more fun to give or receive gifts?
 Why?

 Write a short story about a gingerbread man who came to life!
 What's his name?
 What adventures does he go on?

 Imagine that you meet a reindeer with a glowing red nose!
 Where do you think this reindeer is headed?

 What if Santa Claus’ costume was yellow?
 Do you think it would have a big impact on Christmas as a whole?

 Letter writing time! 💌 Write a thank you note to a family member who has given you a present.

-Finish this sentence: This December, I am thankful because...
+Journal prompt: This December, I am thankful because...